Idaho gas prices continue to rise - Local News 8

 Neighboring areas and their current gas prices:

-The national average price of gasoline has fallen 2.9 cents per gallon in the last week, averaging $3.14/g today.
-The national average is up 4.7 cents per gallon from a month ago and stands 97.2 cents per gallon higher than a year ago.
+The national average price of gasoline has risen 1.7 cents per gallon in the last week, averaging $3.16/g.
+The national average is up 3.8 cents per gallon from a month ago and stands 98.2 cents per gallon higher than a year ago.

-"With oil prices struggling under the weight of a rise in new Covid cases thanks to the Delta variant and OPEC's increase in oil production, average gas prices in most states finally drifted lower," said Patrick De Haan, head of petroleum analysis for GasBuddy.
-"However, we aren't yet in the clear - U.S. gasoline demand last week surged to a new 2021 high, besting the week prior to the July 4 holiday.
-This shows that motorists aren't slowing their appetite for hitting the road just yet, and that could further boost prices should demand remain hot.
-For now, motorists should enjoy the perhaps brief respite at the pump and buckle up for what might be a bumpy finish to summer."
+"The downward move in the national average last week was short-lived with the national average rebounding last week on continued strong gasoline demand in the U.S. which has pushed oil prices back up after a brief lull," said Patrick De Haan, head of petroleum analysis for GasBuddy.
+"According to GasBuddy data, demand last week set another 2021 high, eclipsing the previous week's record as we head into the prime of the summer driving season.
+For the next week or two, we may continue to see gas prices inch higher, but once schools begin re-opening and vacation season ends, we'll likely see demand trail off, allowing for gas prices to decline gently heading into Labor Day."

 You can find the lowest gas prices in the area HERE.